Democrats say US President Donald Trump had a 'meltdown' at White House meeting

 Condemnation of Trump's stance on Turkey, Syria and the Kurds was quick and severe during the day, not only from Democrats but from Republicans who have been staunch supporters on virtually all issues.

-The House, bitterly divided over the Trump impeachment inquiry, banded together for an overwhelming 354-60 denunciation of the U.S. troop withdrawal.
+The House, bitterly divided over the Trump impeachment inquiry, banded together for an overwhelming 354-60 denunciation of the US troop withdrawal.
 Many lawmakers expressed worry that it may lead to revival of IS as well as Russian presence and influence in the area — in addition to the slaughter of many Kurds.

-At the White House, Trump said the U.S. has no business in the region — and not to worry about the Kurdish fighters.
+At the White House, Trump said the US has no business in the region — and not to worry about the Kurdish fighters.

 "They know how to fight," he said.
 "And by the way, they're no angels."